JHS96/country-info/README.md

-This is a simple app created (using next.js) which fetches information about different countries.
+This is a simple app **(created using next.js)** which fetches information about different countries.

+A live version of this app can be found [here](https://country-info-gules.vercel.app/).

 ## To get this app to work: